 Our Anticoagulation Clinic is designed to help patients safely manage their anticoagulation medications.
-Anticoagulation medications include Coumadin/Warfarin, Pradaxa, Eliquis and Xarelto and are commonly called “blood thinners.”
+Anticoagulation medications include Coumadin/Warfarin, Pradaxa, Eliquis, and Xarelto and are commonly called “blood thinners.”
 Your Physician will refer you to our clinic.
-The anticoagulation registered nurses are available for appointments Monday-Friday from 7 a.m. to 3:30 p.m.
+The anticoagulation registered nurses are available for appointments Monday-Friday from 7 a.m. - 3:30 p.m.
 Please call 402-372-4031 to speak with one of our nurses regarding this clinic.

 Cardiopulmonary Resuscitation (CPR)